PixeyeHQ/actors.unity/README.md

 Steps to use signals :

 1. Create a new structure.
-I prefer to call them like Singal*YourName* The structure holds all your arguments you want to pass.
+I prefer to call them like Singal*YourName*.
+The structure holds all your arguments you want to pass.
 ```csharp
 public struct SignalCameraShake
 {